nfriedly/vzw-bot/readme.md

 Verizon "Smart Rewards" Bot
 ===============================

-Logs into your Verizon account and enters the Samsung tablet sweepstakes for you.
+Logs into your Verizon account and visits the smart rewards page.
+This:

+* Automatically grants you 300 points for logging in (once per billing cycle)
+* Automatically grants you a free entry for the current Samsung Tablet sweepstakes (once per day)

+It can optionally send out an email with the screenshots and logs always or just on errors.

+Finally, the app has (commented out) code to spend more points entering the tablet sweepstakes which can be easily enabled and/or enhanced.

+Also check out my [analysis of what the points are worth in gift card auctions](https://gist.github.com/nfriedly/b80b569e2be2d2c86c18).

 Installation
 ------------